borntofrappe/game-development/08 Pokemon/README.md

 ## Project structure

-The game is developed in increments, but the folder describes other demos to introduce relevant concepts.
-Consider for instance `StateStack`.
+The game is developed in increments, but start from `StateStack`.
+This folder describes the concept of the stack used throughout the game.

+In `Pokemon — Final` you find a working demo closely resembling the one proposed in the video.
+Be warned, the way I developed some of the features differs considerably from the lecturer's implementation.

 ## Resources